-This buttery and garlicky shrimp scampi with orzo dish makes a delicious dinner that comes together in 20 minutes!
+This buttery, garlicky shrimp scampi with orzo pasta makes a quick, easy and delicious weeknight dinner that comes together in 20 minutes!

 Recipe notes, tips and questions: